 “AFa,t” is the assistance factor for budget year “t” assigned to the facility activity “a” as specified in Table 8-1;

-“ca,t” is the cap adjustment factor for budget year “t” assigned to the facility activity “a” to account for cap decline as specified in Table 9-2; and
+“ca,t” is the cap adjustment factor for budget year “t” assigned to the facility activity “a” to account for cap decline as specified in Table 9-2 plus if eligible, the cap adjustment factor modifier defined in 95891(g); and

 “TrueUpt” is the amount of true-up allowances allocated to account for changes in production or allocation not properly accounted for in prior allocations.
-This value shall only be calculated if the entity was covered under the Cap-and-Trade Program in year “t-2” or if the entity received an initial allocation of vintage t-2 allowances but was not a covered entity in year “t-2.”
+This value shall only be calculated if the entity was covered under the Cap-and-Invest Program in year “t-2” or if the entity received an initial allocation of vintage t-2 allowances but was not a covered entity in year “t-2.”
 In the latter case, a negative true-up will be calculated.
 This value of allowances for budget year “t” shall be allowed to be used for compliance for budget year “t-2” or subsequent budget years pursuant to section 95856(h)(1)(D) and 95856(h)(2)(D).
 This value is calculated using the following formula:

 TrueUpt = BEt-2 * AFa,t-2 * ca,t-2 - InitialAllocationt-2